christinamayr/DITADictionary/README.md

 * If an element has required or optional attributes, say which ones should be used and why/what it does.
 Reuse attribute defintions wherever possible.
 * Provide real, concrete, and replicatable examples, both using the elements in the source and showing the raw code (such as in a <screen> tag).
 Those using this information outside the source will thank you (some elements are invisible)!
 * Some elements are used as a pair or are closely related, so be sure to use related links or relationship tables to show those relationships.
+* Use the dictionary to train and guide new writers.
+* Edit, refine, update.
+Elements you decide on today may change or evolve 2 years from now.
+This is an iterative document.